longpp17/LittleInterpreter/README.md

 ## Week 2

-After the second lecture we will have reached te end of the chapter [Building a REPL](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours/Building_a_REPL).
+After the second lecture we will have reached the end of the chapter [Building a REPL](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours/Building_a_REPL).